libfuse/pyfuse3/README.rst

 .. start-intro

 Python-LLFUSE is a set of Python bindings for the low level FUSE_ API.
 It requires at least FUSE 2.8.0 and supports both Python 2.x and 3.x.
-It runs under Linux, OS-X, FreeBSD and NetBSD.
+Like FUSE itself, Python-LLFUSE is developed for Linux systems.
+However, we try to maintain compatibility with OS-X, FreeBSD and NetBSD as well (but due to lack of pre-release testers we can't guarantee that every Python-LLFUSE release will run on these platforms - please report any bugs and we will try to fix them).

 Python-LLFUSE releases can be downloaded from PyPi_.
 The documentation can be `read online`__ and is also included in the ``doc/html`` directory of the Python-LLFUSE tarball.

 Getting Help
 ------------